-This was my father's typewriter until he passed away over 25 years ago and you can see his name engraved on it in the photo.
+This was my father's typewriter until he passed away almost 30 years ago and you can see his name engraved on it in the photo.
 He loved to write and use this typewriter, so I have kept it all these years.
 I can still vividly remember the sounds of my father typing on this and the bell ringing at the end of each line.
 My father was able to get some of his writing published with this typewriter.

 This is same identical model as the one that Ian Fleming owned.
 He wrote the first James Bond novels and used one like it to type many of these novels.
 There are several different older models of these Royal Quiet Deluxe Gold typewriters, but this is the exact model that Ian Fleming had.
-If you click on the link in the comment section below, you can see an actual photo of Ian Fleming's typewriter, as well as you can buy framed and matted photographs of it in a variety of sizes on that site.
+If you click on the link in the comment section below, you can see actual photos of Ian Fleming's typewriter, as well as you can buy framed and matted photographs of it in a variety of sizes on that site.

-This typewriter is in good condition, but the gold plating is worn off on it in many places because my father had used it a lot.
+This typewriter is in good condition, but the gold plating is worn off on it in many places because my father had used it a extensively.
 I am not a James Bond collector, but I would like to display this after restoring the gold plating.
 The black finish and decals are flawless.
 I also have a "typed" letter on Royal Typewriter letterhead dated 1953 to my father talking about getting this model with italic type.
 This typewriter does have the Italic type shown above, so Royal Typewriter provided it for him.
-I may have the only 1953 Royal Quiet Deluxe Gold typewriter with this type style.
+I may have the only 1953 Royal Quiet Deluxe Gold typewriter with this italic type style.
 What company would type a full page letter today to make a sale of only $174.00.

 Wouldn't this typewriter look great on my living room table restored with this letter in the typewriter and the Royal Typewriter letterhead showing!